01 of 06

 02 of 06

-Garter stitch, of course, is the first knitting stitch that new knitters should learn.
+Garter stitch is the first knitting stitch that new knitters should learn.
 Knitting every stitch of every row is the best way to get the knit stitch down before learning how to purl.
-Many new knitters start with a garter stitch scarf, but you could also knit a washcloth, hot pad, or anything else in this simple stitch to get your needles wet.Continue to 3 of 6 below.
+Many new knitters start with a garter stitch scarf, but you could also knit a washcloth, hot pad, or anything else in this simple stitch to get your needles working.Continue to 3 of 6 below.

 03 of 06